ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-multiple-hosts.md

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Pay close attention to the default listener rule and certificate attached to the `HTTPS (443)` listener in the load balancer.

-You'll notice that the `HTTP` is being redirected to `HTTPS`.
+You'll notice that the certificate is attached to the load balancer created by the ingress.
+We didn't specify the certificate `ARN` in the ingress manifest, yet it was attached to the load balancer due to SSL discovery via the `tls` field in the ingress.

 ## Step 5: Add Record in Route53